Lekuruu/chio.py/README.md

 # Chio

-Chio (Bancho I/O) is a python library for serializing and deserializing bancho packets, with support for (almost) all versions of osu!.
+Chio (Bancho I/O) is a python library for serializing and deserializing bancho packets, with support for all versions of osu! that use bancho (2008-2025).

 ## Usage

-This branch is currently under heavy development, but here is how the future package may look:

 ```python
 import chio